ultimate-pa/hanfor/documentation/docs/introduction/index.md

 ### Specification language
 The grammar of the specification language is given below.
 A requirement is defined by an ID, a scope and a pattern.
 Scope and pattern are parameterised by expressions over system observables and durations.
 Some patterns require a more detailed description concerning the order or the realtime occurence of events.
+Note that not all combinations of scope and pattern are supported within the **Hanfor** tool.
+For more information, have a look at our [pattern section](../references/patterns.md "Patterns").
 ```
 REQ      ::= ID: SCOPE, PATTERN.